 3. Set the butter over a warm water bath.

-If you're in a real hurry.
-Pour a few cups of very hot (just below boiling) water into a double boiler or a sauce pan with a metal bowl nested inside.
+If you're in a real hurry, pour a few cups of very hot (just below boiling) water into a double boiler or a saucepan with a metal bowl nested inside.
 Put the butter over the water bath and allow to soften.
 Keep an eye on it so the butter doesn't start to melt.
-Butter is officially softened and ready to use when it can be easily squished between your thumb and forefinger.